JingSun-TR/DeepLabCut-Ultrasound/README.md

 ![1](https://github.com/user-attachments/assets/efbfdc63-50a8-4d36-9e76-ae6c50319f64)![2](https://github.com/user-attachments/assets/ae438dfb-cae2-4d0e-b55b-fec52bba5cc7)

 ## About DeepLabCut-Ultrasound
-This model is a DeepLabCut-based tool (a deep learning framework with a GUI for precise markerless pose estimation) designed to automatically extract tongue contours from ultrasound videos.
+This model is a DeepLabCut-based tool (a deep learning framework with a GUI for precise markerless pose estimation) designed to extract tongue contours from ultrasound videos automatically.
 It streamlines the analysis of tongue movements in speech research and is compatible with both Windows and macOS.

 The extracted contour coordinates are output in CSV format, and videos with overlaid contour lines are generated for visual verification.
 The model has been trained on data from multiple ultrasound devices and speakers.
 For methodological details, refer to the accompanying [paper](https://doi.org/10.1250/ast.e24.128):

 ## Citation
 When using this model in publications or research, please cite:
 > J. Sun, T. Kitamura, and R. Hayashi, "Extraction of Speech Organ Contours from Ultrasound and Real-time MRI Data using DeepLabCut," *Acoustical Science and Technology*, 1–7 (2025).
 > [https://doi.org/10.1250/ast.e24.128](https://doi.org/10.1250/ast.e24.128)